SIX TYPES OF TEA

 3. Green Tea

-Green tea leaves are stir-fried or steamed (traditional Chinese method that spread to Japan) to stop the oxidation process, then kneaded.
-Green Tea is much simpler to make than, say, Black or Oolong tea.
+Green tea leaves are stir-fried or steamed (a traditional Chinese method that spread to Japan) to halt oxidation, then kneaded.
+Green Tea is much simpler to make than Black or Oolong Tea.
 The whole process takes just a day.
 Green Tea has a shorter shelf life compared to Oolong or Black Tea.
-Learn more about how Tea spread to Japan and how Japanese tea-makers continue to evolve and innovate Green tea-making techniques, producing unique blends of Japanese Green teas such as shaded Green Tea.

 4. Oolong tea